RagnarGrootKoerkamp/BAPCtools/readme.md

 * `contest`: Create a new stub contest directory.
 * `problem`: Create a new stub problem directory filled with very simple example code.
 * `run`: Run given or all submissions against the given or all testcases.
+* `test`: Run a single submissions against the given testcases and print the output (instead of validating it).
 * `validate`, `input`, `output`: Validate input and/or output data files using a small c++-library.
 	* CheckTestdata is also supported when found in the Path.
 * `generate`: Use a submission to create `.ans` files for all `.in` files.